smartin88/wevva-app/README.md

 2. Fork and clone this repo

-3. Run `npm install` from the main folder to install dependencies
+3. Run `npm install` in the main folder to install dependencies

 4. Obtain an API key from <a href="https://openweathermap.org/">OpenWeatherMap.org</a> and place it into a .env file in the main folder